-5. Students age 14 and over:
+5. Students aged 14 and over:

 - 5.1.
-Students can make direct requests to professionals. - 5.2.
+Students can make direct requests to in-school professionals. - 5.2.
 For more than one consultation, they may need to sign a Student Consent Form. - 5.3.
-Should the consultation result in a need for an assessment, the professional informs the principal.
+Should the consultation result in a need for an assessment, the in-school professional informs the principal.